-All cars used the Toyota 4A-GE engine which is a 1.6-litre 4-cylinder engine tuned to produce approximately 240-horsepower.
+All cars used the Toyota 4A-GE engine, which is a 1.6-liter 4-cylinder engine tuned to produce approximately 240-horsepower.

-The Swift 014.a was the exclusive chassis supplier in 2001 and all cars used Yokohama tires.
+The Swift 008.a was the exclusive chassis supplier in 2001 and all cars used Yokohama tires.

-The list of alumni was impressive and included many of open wheel stars - Michael Andretti, Jimmy Vasser, Bobby Rahal, Keke Rosberg,
+The list of alumni was impressive and included many open-wheel stars such as Michael Andretti, Jimmy Vasser, Bobby Rahal,

-The season began at Long Beach in April and ended at Laguna Seca in October.
-A majority of the races took place in the United States but there were four events held in Canada – Montreal, Toronto, Trois-Rivieres and Vancouver.
-The series was often a support event to the CART series – the exceptions were Montreal as part of the Formula 1 weekend and Trois-Rivieres where they shared top billing with the Grand Am series.
+The 2001 season began at Long Beach in April and ended at Laguna Seca in October.
+A majority of the races took place in the United States, but there were four events held in Canada – Montreal, Toronto, Trois-Rivieres and Vancouver.
+The series was often a support event to the CART series – the exceptions were Montreal as part of the Formula 1 weekend and Trois-Rivieres, where they shared top billing with the Grand Am series.